onza/svg-sprite-generator/README.md

 # SVG Sprite generation via gulp tasks
-A method for the automated creation of SVG sprites
+A simple - already often described - method for the automated creation of SVG sprites.

-## What does it do?
+## How does this work
-Put SVG files in the icon source directory, the gulp tasks create the sprite file.<br>
+Put SVG files in the icon source directory, the gulp tasks will create the sprite file.<br>
 Icons can be added or deleted at any time, the sprite file is automatically updated.

 ### Styling examples
-The appearance such as icon color, size, etc. can be changed by utility classes.<br>
+The appearance such as icon color, size, etc. can be changed by utility classes.
+Examples of styling are included.<br>
-For the SVG files, ``<svg fill="currentColor" `` is required as a color value for color manipulation.
+For the SVG files, ``<svg fill="currentColor" `` is required as a color value for color manipulation via css.

 ## Requirements
 - Node